An independent Board of Directors oversees the work of HOPE Fair Housing Center.

 Alton (Jay) Mitchell, born in Washington, DC, has a Bachelor and Master degree in Computer Science, from the University of Maryland and University of Waterloo, respectively.
 He worked in computer-related environments for 35 years, 30 at what is now Alcatel-Lucent, in telecommunication development and testing roles, before retiring in 2013.
 Jay was also at one time, a licensed real estate broker in the State of Illinois.

 Jay has been involved in fair housing for 21 years after becoming a trained "tester" for HOPE Fair Housing.
 He has participated in fair housing tests across the country, for both local and national fair housing organizations, and has been deposed to support filed complaints.
 In 2003, Jay was appointed to Naperville’s Fair Housing Advisory Commission where he served for 5 years, elected first as Secretary in 2003 and then as Chairman in 2007.
-In 2008, he accepted a position on the Board of Directors of HOPE Fair Housing, and was elected as its President in 2011, a position he still holds.
+In 2008, he accepted a position on the Board of Directors of HOPE Fair Housing, and was elected as its President in 2011, currently serving as Vice President.
 Jay also serves as Chairman of the Ethics Commission of the Forest Preserve District of DuPage County.

 In addition to his fair housing background, Jay sees his strengths as his willingness to listen and communicate with others, his organizational skills, and his analytical approach to problem solving.